 That was a bonus piece of advice, just because I think you need to hear it again.
 Now, here’s what I actually want to say to you.

-The great thing about student and young adult ministries is that they have weekly services, but that is only part of what they do during the week!
+The great thing about student and young adult ministries is that their weekly services are only part of what they do during the week.
 They do so much more!
-They have free lunches, they have dances, they have bowling nights, they have coffee, they have video game competitions, they have volleyball, they have pretty much any social event you can think of!
-Here are some of the awesome experiences that I had with my student ministry in college!
+They have free lunches, dances, bowling nights, coffee, video game competitions, volleyball, and more!
+Find what you love and get involved!

-My brother Andrew (playing the ukulele in the picture above) was already involved in this student ministry when I got to college.
+My brother Andrew was already involved in this student ministry when I got to college.
 I joined him and began attending from the very beginning of college.
 Though I didn’t stay involved for all four years of college, it was a great time to grow in the Word along with others who believed the same.
 Plus, some of my greatest and most fun college memories happened with these people!

 “Therefore encourage one another and build each other up, just as in fact you are doing.” – 1 Thessalonians 5:11